For more information on STNA courses, please call Cindy Kinkaid at 419.267.2286.

 Why is this class a requirement for clinical?
 The nursing curriculum was reformatted in fall 2007.
 This means some skills are no longer being taught at the college level.
 Those skills are now taught at the STNA level.
 You are still responsible for these skills and knowledge at the college level.
 The skills you learn in the STNA program are only a foundation to what you will continue to learn at the college level.
 A weak educational foundation leads to a weak professional and a weak career.
 Take this class seriously and plan the appropriate amount of study time for this class.

 Do I have to take the class at Northwest State Community College?
 No. The STNA program is a universal program in the State of Ohio.
 You may take the program through the NSCC for college credit, receive a letter grade and use financial aid.
 Or, you may take the program through Four County Career Center, other STNA programs or a nursing home.
 The course content will be the same.

 How do I register for the class?

-Registering for classes at the College is the same process as any other class.
-Speak to your advisor.
-However, students with a clinical seat will have priority acceptance into the class.
+Registering for classes at the college is the same process as any other class.
+Speak to your advisor and register for NRS100.